MF2018/Heating-Analysator-2/README.md

 # Heating-Analysation
-This projects helps to collect data of heating systems in German ands analyses it.
+This projects helps to collect load profils of heating sytems in Germany and analyses it.

+In a first step severel little code-samples are craeted to
+1) Download the heating load profils
+2) Statistic analysation of the heating profils

+In a second step the samples are combined to a model